SanjayKrishna/automating-aws-with-python/README.md

 # automating-aws-with-python

-Automating AWS with python course
+Repository for A Cloud Guru course *Automating AWS with Python*